Shadow AI Is Already in Your Org: a 90-day containment plan

 q: "Where do I start if there's no budget for this?",

 a: 'With the logs you already have.
 Egress and proxy data shows traffic to known AI providers without buying anything, and a no-blame survey does the rest.
-The expensive path is the other one — a breach involving shadow AI runs about $670K over a normal one (IBM, 2025).'
+The expensive path is the other one — a breach at an org heavy on shadow AI runs about $670K over one without (IBM, 2025).'

 },